 Both acute and chronic pelvic pain can have serious underlying medical causes, and being evaluated early is the key to optimal results.
 John Scaffidi, MD, FABOM, FACOG is the women’s health expert at Lehigh Valley Weight Loss and specializes in pelvic pain.
 He uses state-of-the-art diagnostic techniques to determine the cause of your pelvic pain so you can receive the best care for your needs.
-For expert care for your pelvic pain call the Allentown or Easton, Pennsylvania, office today, or use the online booking button to schedule a consultation.
+For expert care for your pelvic pain call the Allentown or Bethlehem, Pennsylvania, office today, or use the online booking button to schedule a consultation.

 What are the primary gynecologic causes of pelvic pain?